Visual communication students begin with composition, layout, and typography as fundamental skills.

-Students in Vis Com work in dedicated computer labs, with access to full-color printing, photo studios, and traditional studio space.
+Students in the visual communication program work in dedicated computer labs with access to full-color printing, photo studios, and traditional studio space.

-Vis Com students work with web design, applications, as well as video and social media as aspects of the cotemporary design profession.
+Students work with web design, applications, video, and social media as aspects of the contemporary design profession.

 What You Will Study